 Caring for someone with an eating disorder can be difficult and lonely.
 It can be hard to find someone who understands what you’re going through, and you might be worried about how to give the best care to your loved one.
 Throughout their illness, it’s essential that you take care of your own wellbeing, too.

 That’s why Beat is now offering Echo peer coaching, a free and confidential telephone-based service for anyone caring for someone with an eating disorder that gives you the chance to speak to someone who’s been there.
-Echo is currently running in Norfolk, Sussex, and Tunbridge Wells.
+Echo is currently running in the North West, Norfolk, Sussex, North East Essex, and Tunbridge Wells.
 We intend to begin the programme in other areas of the UK in future.

 “It is my lifeline… my Echo coach is the only person who has an understanding in this horrifically difficult situation.”
 Parent